leynos/crate-tools/docs/lading-design.md

     Implementation detail: the command executes both cargo subcommands via `plumbum` directly in the workspace root so that any relative path dependencies remain accessible.
+Build artefacts are isolated by exporting a per-run target directory created with `tempfile.TemporaryDirectory`; the directory (and any compiled artefacts) is discarded automatically once the checks complete.
 A preceding `git status --porcelain` verifies that the working tree is clean; operators can pass `--allow-dirty` to bypass the cleanliness guard when they intentionally want to exercise uncommitted changes.
 For testing and controlled environments the helper honours the `LADING_USE_CMD_MOX_STUB` environment variable: when set to a truthy value (`1`, `true`, `yes`, or `on`) the pre-flight invocations contact the cmd-mox IPC server instead of spawning real processes.
 Each subcommand is encoded as `cargo::<name>` so that behavioural tests can record expectations without interfering with the `cargo metadata` stub used elsewhere.

 3. **Iterate and Publish:** For each crate in the determined order: